-- This vehicle is designed to carry one driver and one passenger, both wearing proper protective gears (refer to RIDING GEAR in this section). - The driver and passenger must latch the side nets and wear the seat belts at all times when riding.
+- This vehicle is designed to carry one driver and up to five passengers, all wearing proper protective gears (refer to RIDING GEAR in this section). - The driver and passengers must latch the side nets and wear the seat belts at all times when riding.